topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ## 5.1 Uart Communication Test (FT232BL)
 ---
-This example demonstrates how to verify UART communication on the VCP-G board using the FT232BL USB to TTL serial module.
+This example demonstrates how to verify UART communication on the VCP-G board by using the FT232BL USB to TTL serial module.
-The UART TX and RX pins of the VCP-G board are connected to the FT232BL module, which is in turn connected to a PC via USB.
+The UART TX and RX pins of the VCP-G board are connected to the FT232BL module, which is in turn connected to a PC through USB.
 A terminal program such as MobaXterm is used on the PC to view the transmitted messages.
 </br></br>

 ### 5.1.1 Hardware Requirements
 - VCP-G Board (x1)
 - FT232BL USB to TTL serial module (x1)
-- mini USB Cable (x1)
+- Mini USB Cable (x1)
 - 12V 1A Power Adapter (x1)
 - USB Type-C to A Cable (x1)
 - Male to female jumper wire (x2)